djones-home/ccfoo/README.md

  Environment: CIDATA is set when given an optional third argument, for examle:

-  "ciStack show AWS_WASP.json" not only describes instances in project VPC, it also sets IDATA to AWS_WASP.json.
+  "ciStack show AWS_WASP.json" not only describes instances in project VPC, it also sets CIDATA to AWS_WASP.json.

  Two IAM Instance Roles are provided by the create_vpc_policy function.
-If attached to nstances, it provides VPC lock-down of allowed operations.
-Attach the VPC-{vpcName} profile to your Bastion nstance, and the VPC-{vpcName}-ro to instances that Bastion users (or applications) should control.
-Limit logins to dministrators, or operators for the project, on any instance that you assign it the VPC-{vpcName} role.
+If attached to instances, it provides VPC lock-down of allowed operations.
+Attach the VPC-{vpcName} profile to your Bastion instance, and the VPC-{vpcName}-ro to instances that Bastion users (or applications) should control.
+Limit logins to administrators, or operators for the project, on any instance that you assign it the VPC-{vpcName} role.

 # Subject tasked sub-commands

 One nice upgrade that comes with the [Commander.js] framework, are sub-commands.
-VMs are just  one of the subjects, simmilar CRUD-like tasks are applicable to others: on virtual-networking, on cloud storage, on security rules, and users.
+VMs are just  one of the subjects, simmilar CRUD-like tasks are applicable to others: on virtual-networking, on cloud storage, on security rules, and on user principles.
 A popular CLI pattern is to do this with sub-commands, like "mycli cmd-subject sub-command --options".
 For example:

 > ccfoo vm launch -n bastion -u id-gibbrish
 >
 > ccfoo network list
+>
 > ccfoo

 The azure-cli and  aws-cli, use this pattern, of git-like sub-commands.

-We are not going to replace "az vm list"  or "aws ec2 describe-instances".
+We are not going to replace "az vm list"  or "aws ec2 describe-instances", but following the same CLI pattern, in our local extension to the provider CLIs or SDKs.

 Listing VMs was an exercise to try first, (aside from credrentials) should not be much of a challenge compared to the more needy "launch" command tasks - launchs will need templates and settings, that's the end goal of this exercise, to map external settings (our local settings however we choose) into an Azure resource deployment, or an AWS deployment employ templates, CM, and layered security.